 And, we’re just going to head this issue off at the pass here… Yes, this recipe includes a measly tablespoon of sugar.
 And before some of y’all start with the whole “no real Southerner would put sugar in cornbread” deal, just know that it doesn’t get much more southern than Mellow Valley, Alabama – where they’re from.
 So, stop.
 I hear it all the time.

 This is, by no means, a sweet cornbread.
 After tasting it with and without the sugar, I much prefer the version with it.
-It almost helps to enhance the corn flavor without being sweet at all.
+It helps to enhance the corn flavor without being sweet at all.
 But the recipe works perfectly fine without it, if you so choose to leave it out.

-Tips for the BEST cornbread:
+Tips for the BEST Southern Cornbread:

-This recipe calls for self-rising cornmeal.
+- Self-Rising Cornmeal: This recipe calls for self-rising cornmeal.
 If you don’t have self-rising cornmeal, I’ve included a note in the recipe card to tell you how to make it from plain cornmeal.

+- Get that crispy crust!
 The real trick to getting the perfect, thick, dark brown crust on cornbread is a high oven temperature and preheating the skillet with oil.
 Traditionally, I’ll put a little oil or vegetable shortening in the skillet and place it in the oven while the oven preheats.
 The thing is that now many modern ovens preheat really quickly and that doesn’t give the skillet enough time to get super hot.
 If you have one of those ovens, I’d recommend allowing the skillet to stay in the oven for about 5 minutes after it’s reached the target temp.
 Test the skillet by sprinkling a pinch of corn meal into the oil.
 If it sizzles, it’s ready.
 You can also preheat your skillet on the stovetop over medium high heat.
 When the oil starts shimmering and just gives off a touch of smoke, it’s ready.

+- Buttermilk is best!
 Buttermilk is key to this recipe’s flavor and the acid in it reacts with the leavening to help give the cornbread lift.
 Low fat or fat free buttermilk is more traditional, but whole buttermilk will work as well.
 If you don’t have buttermilk, you can make a quick buttermilk substitute like this.

+- Give it a little extra help!
 Like your cornbread dark golden brown on top, a few minutes under a low broiler will toast it right up.
 Just watch it carefully.

 Recipe Card

-Elmer's Cornbread
+Elmer’s Buttermilk Cornbread

 Ingredients